-- Let valueOf be the result of calling the [[Get]] internal method of object O with argument "valueOf".
-If valueOf is an object then, - Let val be the result of calling the [[Call]] internal method of valueOf, with O as the this a. value and an empty argument list. - If val is a primitive value, return val. b. - Let toString be the result of calling the [[Get]] internal method of object O with argument "toString".
-4. If toString is an object then, - a.
-Let str be the result of calling the [[Call]] internal method of toString, with O as the this - value and an empty argument list.
-If str is a primitive value, return str. - b.
+- 1. Let valueOf be the result of calling the [[Get]] internal method of object O with argument "valueOf". - .
+If IsCallable(valueOf) is true then, - a.
+Let val be the result of calling the [[Call]] internal method of valueOf, with O as the this value and an empty argument list. - b.
+If val is a primitive value, return val. - 3.
+Let toString be the result of calling the [[Get]] internal method of object O with argument "toString". - 4.
+If IsCallable(toString) is true_then, - Let str be the result of calling the [[Call]] internal method of toString, with O as the this value and an empty argument list.